-Project would represent approximately 2 percent of the 2025 projected commercial use water demand in the GSWC service area.
+The Proposed Project would be operational by mid-2024.
+With an estimated water demand of 103 AFY that does not include a greater level of water savings that would achieved by meeting LEED Gold standards (potentially reducing project demand to 63 AFY), the Proposed Project would represent approximately 2 percent of the 2025 projected commercial use water demand in the GSWC service area.
 By 2025, commercial water use in the service area is projected to increase 642 AFY over 2015 levels; the Proposed Project would represent 16 percent of this projected commercial use demand increase.
 By 2040, GSWC is planning for an additional 161 AFY increase in commercial demand.
 GSWC is planning sufficient supply for commercial development within the Southwest System service area to serve the Proposed Project, as well as other reasonably foreseeable development in all water use categories (e.g., residential, commercial, etc.) through 2040.

 GSWC future water supply projections by source, shown above in Table 3.15-10, reflect a normal year condition.
-In order to assess supply availability during drought conditions, the WSA prepared for the Proposed Project also evaluates future supply reliability in single- and a multiple-dry-year scenarios.
-As discussed in the WSA, and in their respective UWMPs, WBMWD and CBMWD each document that they each have sufficient water supplies to meet projected future demands within their regional service areas during all future conditions, including normal, dry, and multiple dry years.^{44,45,46} Furthermore, Metropolitan's IRP describes a diversified water supply portfolio with current and water supplies to meet its member agencies demands.47 Please see Appendix M for the WSA prepared for the Proposed Project for more detailed review of these agencies' supply reliability assessments.
+In order to assess supply availability during drought conditions, the WSA prepared for the Proposed Project also evaluates future supply reliability single- and a multiple-dry year scenarios.
+As discussed in the WSA, in their respective UWMPs, Metropolitan, WBMWD and CBMWD each document that they each have sufficient water supplies to meet projected future demands within their regional service areas during all future conditions, including normal, dry, and multiple-dry years.
+32.33.34 Please see Appendix M for the WSA prepared for the Proposed Project for more detailed review of these agencies' supply reliability assessments.

 Based on information provided by these three wholesale water agencies that supply water to GSWC, the future reliability of GSWC's supply portfolio was evaluated.
-Table 3.15-11 compares GSWC supply availability in a single dry year scenario and projected future demand and Table 3.15-12 compares GSWC supply availability in a multiple-dry-year scenario and projected future demand.
+Table 3.15-11 compares GSWC supply availability in a single dry year scenario and projected future demand and Table 3.15-12 compares GSWC supply availability in a multiple-dry year scenario and projected future demand.
 As these tables indicate, based on information provided by Metropolitan, WBMWD and CBMWD in their respective UWMPs, GSWC projects that it would be able to acquire sufficient water supplies each year from the multiple and diverse sources it has in its supply portfolio to match the projected future demand.
 Thus, these tables show no difference between supply and demand.
-Further, because the future demand projections already incorporate conservation and water use efficiency, the demand estimates for single and multiple-dry-year scenarios are the same as for normal year.
+Further, because the future demand projections already incorporate conservation and water use efficiency, the demand estimates for single and multiple-dry year scenarios are the same as for normal year.
 GSWC is not expected to rely on water use cutbacks to meet demand in dry years.